 Second, if you don’t know your trees carry a tree guide with you.
 Hemlocks look like they’d make great Christmas trees, but the needles start falling off as soon as you cut them.
 Search until you find a spruce or balsam fir (which smells wonderful).

-I guarantee you if you take your family out for a day in the Forest, hike around and find a Christmas tree that grew wild, it’ll make the most beautiful Christmas Tree you’ve ever had.
-Life isn’t a spectator sport.
-Get out and enjoy!
+I guarantee you if you take your family out for a day in the Forest, hike around and find a Christmas tree, it’ll make the most beautiful wild Christmas Tree you’ve ever had.

 Last Sunday, Marilyn, my son Justin and I headed north to hunt the wily Christmas tree.
 We got up early, dressed in blaze orange because deer and bear season was still on, and pulled into the new Forest Headquarters building in Campton, NH, just as they opened to get our permit (which is attached to the tree trunk after you’ve cut it—eerily like a hunter tagging a deer.)

 We soon found ourselves on a dirt road that traverses forest land and slowly drove along it looking for a likely spot to park and go exploring.
 An old logging road, long disused, blocked off with large stones, looked promising so we parked and started roaming.
 A half-mile later, in a spot where gravel had been taken out of a south-facing bank to build the road, we found a cluster of two dozen black spruce and balsam fir trees all about the right height.
 Because they were growing in a little opening they were more uniformly shaped and a little bushier than typical forest trees.